MattCSmith/Project-365/README.md

 🔹 Made a bunch of minor tweaks to the bot
 🔹 Implemented a last touch query param, so the frontend can filter how many days a leader can be inactive for, before they are hidden from the leaderboard.
 🔹 Added a new challenge

+## Day 63
+#### **Project:** Leaderboard

+Today I made a start on refactoring the database helper functions to make them work efficiently with the new database structure.